Danny-NG-9999/Academic-and-Personal-Projects/Economic/README.md

 ---

-💡 Interpretation & Takeaways
+## 💡 Interpretation & Takeaways
-- Strong contemporaneous correlation with CAC/DAX/SMI; some lead–lag causality across continental indices but limited cointegration
+This project provides a comprehensive look at the FTSE 100 index and its relationship with major European peers (CAC 40, DAX, SMI).
+The analysis combined econometric modeling (ARIMA, GARCH, ARIMA-GARCH) with a machine learning benchmark (LSTM).

+### Key Insights
+- **Market Dynamics**
+  - Returns exhibit **fat tails** and **volatility clustering**, meaning extreme shocks occur more often than a normal distribution would predict.

+- **Cross-Market Relationships**
+  - All four indices are **highly correlated (≈0.8–0.9)** → European markets move closely together.
+  - **SMI (Switzerland)** acts as an early mover, influencing CAC, DAX, and FTSE.
+  - **CAC 40 (France)** is a key transmitter of shocks, especially to DAX and FTSE.
+  - **DAX (Germany)** plays a dual role, both absorbing and transmitting shocks.
+  - **FTSE 100 (UK)** is more of a **follower**, reacting to continental Europe rather than leading.

+- **Modeling & Forecasting**
+  - **ARIMA(2,1,1)** captured short-term dynamics well but could not model volatility.
   - ARIMA(2,1,1) for FTSE provides solid forecasts (MAPE ≈ 3.8%).
-- GARCH(1,1) confirms volatility clustering & persistence typical of equity indices.
+  - **GARCH(1,1)** confirmed strong **volatility persistence (α+β ≈ 0.99)** and fat tails.
+GARCH(1,1) confirms volatility clustering & persistence typical of equity indices.
+  - **ARIMA-GARCH combined** delivered the best forecasts of price levels with **MAPE ≈ 3.8%**, balancing accuracy and interpretability.
-- The LSTM captures the general trend of the FTSE 100 but makes errors of 500–600 points on average.
+  - **LSTM** captured the general trend but underperformed with **MAPE ≈ 6%**, showing the need for more features or hybridization to compete with econometric models.
+The LSTM captures the general trend of the FTSE 100 but makes errors of 500–600 points on average.
 It is less precise than ARIMA-GARCH in this setup, highlighting the need for additional features or hybrid approaches for improved forecasting accuracy.

+### Takeaways
+- **Diversification within Europe is limited**: correlations are very high, and crises affect all markets simultaneously.
+- **Risk is persistent**: once volatility spikes, it tends to remain elevated for a long time.
+- **Econometric models outperform deep learning** in this setup: ARIMA-GARCH offers stronger predictive accuracy and better captures risk dynamics.
+- **Machine learning has potential** but requires richer data inputs (e.g., macro indicators, sentiment, trading volume) to add value.

+**In summary:**
+The FTSE 100 is strongly tied to European peers, behaves more as a **follower market**, and exhibits the classic features of financial time series (non-stationarity, volatility clustering, fat tails).
+For forecasting, **ARIMA-GARCH is the most reliable approach**, while deep learning methods like LSTM show promise but need further refinement.

 ---